I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-psetup_dma_engine_with_bdl.md

 UID : NC:hdaudio.PSETUP_DMA_ENGINE_WITH_BDL
 title : PSETUP_DMA_ENGINE_WITH_BDL
 author : windows-driver-content
-description : The SetupDmaEngineWithBdl routine sets up a DMA engine to use a caller-allocated DMA buffer.The function pointer type for a SetupDmaEngineWithBdl routine is defined as old-location : audio\setupdmaenginewithbdl.htm old-project : audio ms.assetid : 2760579b-9922-4709-a049-a73f3abd5043
+description : The SetupDmaEngineWithBdl routine sets up a DMA engine to use a caller-allocated DMA buffer.The function pointer type for a SetupDmaEngineWithBdl routine is defined as: old-location : audio\setupdmaenginewithbdl.htm old-project : audio ms.assetid : 2760579b-9922-4709-a049-a73f3abd5043